Marco Liorni: Transition to Rai and infotainment (2009–2018)

-Between 2012 and 2014 he hosted on Rai Premium and Rai Movie some programmes dedicated to films, cinema and television fiction, such as Fictionmania and Roma Daily.
+Between 2012 and 2014, he hosted programmes on Rai Premium and Rai Movie dedicated to films, cinema, and television fiction, such as Fictionmania and Roma Daily.

-In 2013 he is confirmed for the second edition of Estate in diretta, alongside Barbara Capponi.
+In 2013 he was confirmed for the second edition of Estate in diretta, alongside Barbara Capponi.
 In 2014 he was the author and host of I love you!
 Ama e fa' quello che vuoi, on Rai Premium, the series, dedicated to great love stories, is then repeated on Rai 1.

 Together with Cristina Parodi, he hosted on Rai 1 the 2014/2015 edition of La vita in diretta.
 On the same network, since 21 February 2015, he has been a judge on the third edition of the talent show Notti sul ghiaccio, hosted by Milly Carlucci.
-In the 2015/2016 season, he was once again at the helm of La vita in diretta together with Cristina Parodi, and in prime time on Rai 1 he hosts the entertainment television programme Il dono with Paola Perego.
+In the 2015/2016 season, he was once again at the helm of La vita in diretta together with Cristina Parodi, and in prime time on Rai 1, he hosts the entertainment television programme Il dono with Paola Perego.

-In 2016, he wrote for the theatre X = Y, a text against gender violence with the company Teatro in movimento, performed in numerous schools in the captital, as well as at the Teatro Sistina in Rome on the International Day against violence against women.
+In 2016, he wrote for the theatre X = Y, a text against gender violence with the company Teatro in movimento, performed in numerous schools in the capital, as well as at the Teatro Sistina in Rome on the International Day against violence against women.

 In the summer of 2017, he hosted the 60th edition of the Castrocaro Festival in prime time on Rai 1, paired with Rossella Brescia; while, since 11 September, he hosts her sixth and final edition of La vita in diretta together with Francesca Fialdini.